 “After the incredible success of London 2018, we are excited to be taking our next tournament to a beautiful and relatively undiscovered part of the world,” continued Blind.
 “During several official delegation visits to Stepanakert, CONIFA has received incredible hospitality.
 We are confident that participating teams, fans and travelling media will enjoy the same experience next year.”

 Artsakh gained de facto independence following the end of the Nagorno-Karabakh War in 1994, a conflict which also involved Armenia and Azerbaijan.
 It remains unrecognised by the international community.
 The Artsakh football league has prospered since 2009, and the Artsakh Football Federation was founded in 2012.

 “Artsakh has been a member of CONIFA since our inception in 2013, and participated in our first-ever tournament in Sweden in 2014,” explained CONIFA’s European Director Alberto Rischio.
 “Given their long-term involvement in the CONIFA family, we were delighted when the Artsakh Football Federation first expressed interest in hosting the tournament.”

 12 teams will contest the tournament.
-2017 European Football Cup winners Padania, runners-up Northern Cyprus and 2018 Paddy Power World Football Cup winners Karpatalya will join the host team as automatic qualifiers.
-The remaining eight teams will be determined during CONIFA’s annual general meeting in January.
+2017 European Football Cup winners Padania and 2018 Paddy Power World Football Cup winners Karpatalya will join the host team as automatic qualifiers.
+The remaining teams will be determined during CONIFA’s annual general meeting in January.